Rethinking player evaluation in sports: Goals above expectation and beyond: Introduction

 \section{Introduction}

 The availability of novel and granular data has vastly transformed the way professional sport is analyzed.
-The field of sports analytics, a research area combining statistical and machine learning and sports science, has attracted a lot of interest, and the insights generated from analyzing data with statistical tools are directly affecting the dynamics of games in various sports \citep{Baumer2023BigIdeas}.
+The field of sports analytics, a research area combining statistical and machine learning and sports science, has attracted a lot of interest \citep{Lopez18randomness}, and the insights generated from analyzing data with statistical tools are directly affecting the dynamics of games in various sports \citep{Baumer2023BigIdeas}.
 An area where sports analytics plays a key role is the recruitment of players.
 To efficiently assess and detect undervalued players, it is of fundamental importance to accurately measure a player's skills.
 In dynamic games such as soccer, American football, ice hockey, or basketball, a quantitative approach to evaluate player performance relies on estimating an expected value for an outcome based on contextual features describing the game state \citep{Davis2024Evaluation,Brill2024EP}.
-Mathematically, we can express the value of a player as Here, $N$ denotes the number of units of interest for evaluating a player, e.g.~shots or more general any actions (passes, dribbles, or crosses) in soccer, ice hockey, or basketball; $X$ is an indicator for player participation; $h(Z) \coloneqq \Ex[Y \given Z]$ is a function estimating an outcome for a game state represented by $Z$ (excluding player participation); $Y$ is a specific outcome of interest, such as (field) goals in soccer, ice hockey, or basketball.
+The observed outcome can then be compared with the expected outcome to determine whether a player's performance deviates from the model’s expectation.
+Mathematically, we can express the value of a player as Here, $N$ denotes the number of observations of interest for evaluating a player, e.g.~shots or more general any actions (passes, dribbles, or crosses) in soccer, ice hockey, or basketball; $X^p$ is an indicator for player $p$ participating; $\hat h$ is an estimator for $h(Z) \coloneqq \Ex[Y \given Z]$, the conditional expectation of the outcome for a game state represented by $Z$ (excluding player participation); $Y$ is the outcome of interest, such as (field) goals in soccer, ice hockey, or basketball.
 In Table~\ref{tab:applications}, we highlight a number of player evaluation metrics that can be expressed as in \eqref{eq:player_value}.
 While this list makes no attempt at being exhaustive, these are the use cases considered empirically in this work.